The Volcanic Landscape of Timanfaya National Park

 ENTERING THE PARK

 Heading on from the camel riding attraction, it is only a short distance to the National Park itself, and a visitor's fee is required here.
-At the present time the fee is 9 euros if you are driving yourself to the park, and entry is via a small toll booth.
+At the present time (2019) the adult fee is 10 euros if you are driving yourself to the park, and entry is via a small toll booth.
 There is only one road which can be taken from there, and it leads up one of the volcanic hills to the main tourist centre - a restaurant and car park.
 During the drive to the car park, it is not permitted to leave the car - preservation of the delicate surface features and some rare flora which exists here are the reasons for this restriction.

 The Park Entrance and Restaurant on the Lz-67 Route Between Tinajo and Yaiza.